Southside

 Population growth drivers in Southside are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Southside statistical area (Lv2) has an estimated population of around 7361 as of Nov 2025.
-This reflects an increase of 1049 people (16.6%) since the 2021 Census, which reported a population of 6312 people.
-The change is inferred from the resident population of 7135, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 475 validated new addresses since the Census date.
-This level of population equates to a density ratio of 394 persons per square kilometer.
-Southside's 16.6% growth since the 2021 census exceeded the non-metro area (8.8%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Southside as of Feb 2026 is around 7,371.
+This reflects an increase of 1,059 people (16.8%) since the 2021 Census, which reported a population of 6,312 people.
+The change is inferred from the resident population of 7,135 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 481 validated new addresses since the Census date.
+This level of population equates to a density ratio of 395 persons per square kilometer.
+Southside's 16.8% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-Considering the projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected.
-The Southside (SA2) is expected to increase by 882 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, a population increase just below the median of national regional areas is expected, with the suburb expected to grow by 882 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.3% in total over the 17 years.

 Frequently Asked Questions - Population